 What does it feel like when the baby drops?

 Some women describe the feeling as an exact moment where they felt a release of pressure on their organs and a subsequent “heaviness” down below in their pelvic region (say hello to your baby’s head!).
 Whereas others will notice it as a more gradual easing.

-Often when the baby drops you might feel less pressure on your organs up high in the abdomen, but then more pressure down into your pelvis and bladder, thanks to your baby’s head.
+Often when the baby drops you might feel less pressure on your organs up high in the abdomen, but then increased pressure down into your pelvis and bladder, thanks to your baby’s head.

-Some women say it feels like there is a watermelon or bowling ball between their legs and that the baby might just fall right out.
+Some women say the baby dropping feels like there is a watermelon or bowling ball between their legs (cue: the waddle) and that the baby might just fall right out.
 But don’t worry this won’t happen (or would be extremely rare as you would have to miss all the subsequent signs of labour and contractions).

 So how far off is labour?

-Again there is no exact measure or rule to say how far off labour might be.
-It will be different for every woman, some may drop hours before labour but some may still have weeks before they see any action.
+There’s no exact science to say how far off labour might be.
+Every woman will have a different experience and sometimes the baby drops hours before labour but some may still have weeks before they see any action – or their baby!

-Some women just find this uncomfortable but not painful, however some women do experience severe discomfort or pain at this stage
+Some women just find this uncomfortable but not painful, but some women do experience severe discomfort or pain at this stage

 You’ve surely seen other pregnant women with the waddle, and wondered if/when you might get it?
 Well if you haven’t already, once the baby drops chances are you’ll be waddling about until the baby comes out (and maybe for a few days after, not gonna lie).

 Just when you thought you couldn’t possibly go to the toilet any more, your baby drops and there you are.
-When baby drops they tend to put even more pressure on the bladder so you’ll likely need to go more often than ever.
-Remember it won’t be forever and your baby will be here very soon!
+The baby dropping tends to put even more pressure on the bladder so you’ll likely need to go more often than ever.

 Increased pelvic pain can be a sign your baby has dropped, as there is more pressure on your organs than ever now.
 As your body prepares to give birth the hormone relaxin helps to soften and relax the muscles in that area so that baby can make it through the birth canal.
-So some mild pain and discomfort is common, but if you are worried always speak to your doctor.
+Some mild pain and discomfort are common, but if you are worried always speak to your doctor.

 As with pelvic pain, your baby dropping might mean you might notice more pain or discomfort in your lower back due to the increased pressure down low courtesy of your baby’s head.
 Try to take it easy and make sure you have good, supportive pillows on hand.

-An obvious sign can be the appearance of your belly when you look at it side on.
-Some women will notice an obvious drop and change in the shape and appearance.
+An obvious sign of your baby dropping can be the appearance of your belly when you look at it side on.
+Some women will notice an obvious drop and change in shape and appearance.

 Even though the feeling of the baby dropping can be a strange one, and can bring with it some new uncomfortable side-effects, remember this is your body doing what it needs to do to prepare for labour.
-However if you are concerned about the pain or discomfort or experience any bleeding or cramping, always call your doctor immediately.
+However, if you are concerned about the pain or discomfort or experience any bleeding or cramping, always call your doctor immediately.
 Most of all, get excited because you will be holding your baby in your arms very soon!